Founded January 16, 1920

 Pearlettes– Youth group for younger girls aged 4 to 8.

 Zeta Male Network– The gentlemen in the lives of Zeta Phi Beta Sorority, Inc. members.

 Zeta Phi Beta Sorority, Inc. has long demonstrated an interest in serving the needs of the community.
 Zeta’s signature programs include:

-Z-HOPE– An interactive, holistic and multidimensional outreach service initiative designed to enhance, cultivate and empower participants to develop health promoting lifestyle choices across the lifespan.
+Z-HOPE– An interactive, holistic, and multidimensional outreach service initiative designed to enhance, cultivate, and empower participants to develop health promoting lifestyle choices across the lifespan.

-National Education Foundation– The principle activities and purpose of the National Educational Foundation of Zeta Phi Beta Sorority, Inc. are to award scholarship grants to worthy students for the pursuit of higher education; to conduct community educational programs which will aid in the educational development of all women; and to engage in any appropriate research related to the purposes of the Foundation scholarship.
+National Education Foundation– The principal activities and purpose of the National Educational Foundation of Zeta Phi Beta Sorority, Inc. are to award scholarship grants to worthy students for the pursuit of higher education; to conduct community educational programs which will aid in the educational development of all women; and to engage in any appropriate research related to the purposes of the Foundation scholarship.

 Human Genome Project – Begun formally in 1990, the Human Genome Project is a 13-year effort to coordinate by the U.S. Department of Energy and the National Institutes of Health